 If you get a positive pregnancy test result, you are most likely pregnant.
 False positives are very rare.
 A very early miscarriage could also cause a false positive if your hCG levels haven’t yet dropped, allowing the test to pick up this hormone in your body.

-hCG is responsible for maintaining a thick uterine lining, without this hormone the lining would begin to shred putting the pregnancy at risk. hCG is the hormone responsible for preventing periods. hCG is produced by cells that form the placenta, and this means it is not usually present in the body unless you are pregnant.
+During pregnancy, hCG is responsible for maintaining a thick uterine lining.
+Without this hormone, the lining would begin to shred, putting the pregnancy at risk. hCG is also the hormone responsible for preventing periods. hCG is produced by cells that form the placenta, and this means it is not usually present in the body unless you are pregnant.

 In most, but not all, healthy pregnancies, hCG levels double every two or three days at the start of the pregnancy.
 As the pregnancy progresses, this rate may slow to every four days, but the levels are expected to continue to rise until sometime between weeks eight and 11.